squidfunk/mkdocs-material/docs/insiders/faq/sponsoring.md

 you're investing in what's coming next.
 You get all the future updates, bug fixes, and new features as they roll out.
-This ongoing development is crucial not just for keeping the project alive and kicking but for ensuring it continually meets your needs and expectations.
+This ongoing development is crucial not just for keeping the project alive and kicking but for ensuring it continues to meet your needs and expectations.

 This subscription model is what enables us to dedicate the necessary time and resources to Material for MkDocs, ensuring its sustainability and growth.
 It's